seinecle/blog/_posts/2023-07-17-nocodefunctions-second-anniversary.md

 In this post, I make a list of the improvements brought to [nocode functions](https://nocodefunctions.com/) from August 2022 to today (July 2023).

-# Key facts over the past year

-According to the Wayback machine, I have launched nocodefunctions [around May 2021](http://web.archive.org/web/20210503153337/https://nocodefunctions.com/).
-Last year, I celebrated its [first anniversary with a blog post](https://nocodefunctions.com/blog/nocodefunctions-is-one-year-old/) - go have a look!

 # Overall feeling
 ![](https://i.pinimg.com/originals/4e/c1/55/4ec1557e1b7e0e996b08d9ccbf8bbaff.gif)

 # Quality, user friendliness 🤗
-- The promise has not changed.
-Nocode functions remains open source (CC BY 4.0), free, fully translated in 107 languages, requires no registration, and is respectful of your data.
+- The promise of [nocodefunctions.com](https://nocodefunctions.com) remains unchanged.
+The web app remains open source ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en)), free, fully translated in [107 languages](https://nocodefunctions.com/blog/translated-web-app-in-107-languages-i18n/), requires no registration, and is respectful of your data.
 Just click and analyze your data!
 - The app experienced no significant downtime.
 Users could rely on it 24/24, 365 days a year.
 How?
 Simply: when I feel that I will introduce a change that can break the app, I first try the change on a test copy of nocodefunctions, which is: [https://**test**.nocodefunctions.com](https://test.nocodefunctions.com).
 When everything is stabilized, I deploy the changes on the normal address of nocodefunctions: https://nocodefunctions.com.
 - The app remained super fast to load, functions were fast or faster to run, and more error messages were introduced when unexpected errors occurred.
 - The overall design and usage flow remained the same: choose a function, upload your data, select optional parameters, run the function, see the results, download the results.